luciamayorf/Variant_calling_and_filtering/functional_annotation/README.md

 # 0. Building SnpEff database

-The Iberian lynx reference genome is not found in the SnpEff database.
+The Iberian lynx new version of the reference genome (mLynPar1.2) is not found in the SnpEff database.
 We will build the database using the reference genome and the annotation file.
 For that, we first need to modify the snpEff.config file to include the new database.
 As I don't have the permissions to write the file, I need to create a copy in my $STORE.

 ```bash
 module load snpeff/5.0